Meteor (missile): Risk reduction

-In February 1999 Raytheon added another interim level to their staged approach.
-The AIM-120B+ would feature the ERAAM/FMRAAM seeker and guidance section but attached to the AIM-120B solid rocket motor.
+In February 1999 Raytheon added another interim option: the AIM-120B+ combining the FMRAAM seeker and guidance section attached to the AIM-120B solid rocket motor.
 This would be ready for Eurofighter's 2004 ISD and could be updated to the ERAAM or FMRAAM configurations in 2005 and 2007 by swapping the propulsion system and updating the software.

-At the 1999 Paris Air Show the French Defence Minister expressed his country's interest in joining the Meteor project, putting further pressure on the UK to use BVRAAM as a focus for the consolidation of the European guided weapons industry.
-The French offered to fund up to 20% of the development if Meteor won the UK contest.
-Inter-governmental letters of intent were exchanged between the UK and French defence ministers in advance of signing the official MoU prepared by Germany, Italy, Spain, Sweden, and the UK.
-The French officially joined the programme in September 1999.
+At the 1999 Paris Air Show, France expressed interest in joining the Meteor project, putting further pressure on the UK to use BVRAAM as a focus for the consolidation of the European guided weapons industry.
+France offered to fund up to 20% of the development if Meteor won the UK contest.
+Inter-governmental letters were exchanged, followed by France's formal entry into the programme in September 1999.

-In July 1999 the Swedish Air Force announced that it would not be funding development of Meteor due to a shortfall in the defence budget.
-However, this decision was not expected to affect Sweden's participation in the programme, with funding being found from other sources.
+In July 1999 the Swedish Air Force announced that it would not be funding development of Meteor due to budget constraints, though participation continued with funding being found from other sources.

-The political stakes were high.
-On 4 August 1999, US President Bill Clinton wrote to the UK Prime Minister, Tony Blair.
+Political and diplomatic pressure increased on 4 August 1999, when US President Bill Clinton wrote to the UK Prime Minister, Tony Blair.
 Clinton said that "I believe transatlantic defence industry cooperation is essential to ensuring the continued interoperability of Allied armed forces".
-Blair also faced lobbying from the French President and Prime Minister, the German Chancellor, and the Spanish Prime Minister.
-In response, Clinton later wrote a second time to Blair, on 7 February 2000, timed to arrive before a 21 February meeting to discuss the decision.
-He put the case for Raytheon's bid, underlining the phrase "I feel strongly" about the decision.
-The direct intervention of the US President emphasised the political and diplomatic significance that the BVRAAM procurement had acquired.
+Blair also faced lobbying from the French, German, and Spanish leaders.
+Clinton sent a second letter on 7 February 2000 to make the case for Raytheon's bid, underlining the phrase "I feel strongly" about the matter.